VazkiiMods/Botania/doc/omake.md

 It was no question to anyone that Gourmaryllis eventually became a top nutritionist.
 In addition to seeking the tastiest foods, she emphasized the importance of a balanced and varied diet.
-In fact, she set a hard rule for herself that she would never eat the same food unless she had had at least 7 other different foods before repeating.
+Eating too much of the same food was sure to leave her in a bad mood for a week.

 "A kaleidoscope of flavours dancing upon my palate, what a wonderful life", thought Gourmaryllis as she scooped another handful of a new novelty snack from the bag beside